apache/accumulo-website/_docs-2/development/mapreduce.md

 Since 2.0, Accumulo no longer has the same versions for dependencies as Hadoop.
 While this allows Accumulo to update its dependencies more frequently, it can cause problems if both Accumulo's & Hadoop's dependencies are on the classpath of the MapReduce job.
-When launching a MapReduce job that use Accumulo, you should build a [shaded jar] with all of your dependencies and complete the following steps so YARN only includes Hadoop code (and not all of Hadoop's dependencies) when running your MapReduce job:
+When launching a MapReduce job that uses Accumulo, you should build a [shaded jar] with all of your dependencies and complete the following steps so YARN only includes Hadoop code (and not all of Hadoop's dependencies) when running your MapReduce job:

 1. Set `export HADOOP_USE_CLIENT_CLASSLOADER=true` in your environment before submitting